 Since the Moon is much closer to the Earth than the stars, it exhibits a parallax even with respect to different positions on the Earth’s surface.
 This “diurnal” parallax, is usually quoted as the angular shift in the Moon’s apparent position relative to the background stars from two different points on the Earth’s surface, where the Moon appears to be directly overhead and where the Moon appears to be on the horizon.

-This parallax can be up as large as one second of arc, roughly twice the apparent angular size of the Moon’s disc.
+This parallax can be as large as one second of arc, roughly twice the apparent angular size of the Moon’s disc.
 This lunar parallax is the reason that a total solar eclipse is only visible at certain locations on the Earth’s surface.